jareerzeenam/laravel-socialite-login/README.md

 ## Laravel Socialite Login

-In this project you can login tothe web application using Google, Facebook or GitHub without creating a new account,
+In this project you can login to the web application using Google, Facebook or GitHub without creating a new account,

 ## Learning Laravel Socialite